Writing Bad Checks can Cause Problems

 Bad Check Databases

 Another risk is that you’ll end up in a database of people who write bad checks.
-Banks may not allow you to open a checking account, and some merchants might not accept checks from you.
+If that happens, banks might not allow you to open a checking account, and some merchants might not accept checks from you.
 ChexSystems is just one company that tracks bad checks, usually for financial institutions.
 Retailers also use check verification services to find out if they should accept your check at the checkout counter (before they let you walk out with merchandise).

 Is it Illegal to Bounce Checks?

 Writing bad checks can be a felony.
 Each state has different laws, limits, and procedures, but you should know that you can end up in jail for writing bad checks.
 It probably won’t happen if you accidentally bounce one or two checks, but repeated incidents (and “biggies”) can be a problem.
-What’s more, you may still have to deal with legal fees, mandatory education programs, and a tarnished criminal record.
+Ultimately, you may face legal fees, mandatory education programs, and a tarnished criminal record.

 For more details, see I Bounced a Check.
 Now What?

 Depositing a bad check to your account can also have severe consequences.
 This is a common occurrence with cashier’s check fraud, where victims deposit a fake check and withdraw or transfer funds out of their account.
 You are responsible for deposits you make to your account, and you will most likely owe your bank for any funds you withdraw.